PronoyJoy/Asset-ManageMent/README.md

 # AssetManageMent

-Django app to track corporate assets such as phones, tablets, laptops and other gears handed out to employees .
+Django Rest Api - app to track corporate assets such as phones, tablets, laptops and other gears handed out to employees .